contemplata/contemplata/corenlp/README.md

 Run `odil ftb2penn --help` to see more conversion option.

-The option we used in the Temporal@ODIL project to obtain a CoreNLP model better adapted to spoken transcribed texts is `-r`, which simply removes punctuation from the syntactic trees (as punctuation is not present in the trascribed ANCOR texts).
+The options we used in the Temporal@ODIL project to obtain a CoreNLP model better adapted to spoken transcribed texts are:

+* `-r`, which simply removes punctuation from the syntactic trees (as punctuation is not present in the trascribed ANCOR texts),
+* `-p`, which enriches POS tags with selected subcategories, as in the default tagset of the Stanford parser.

 ## Training